 The World Health Organization declared the novel Coronavirus (COVID-19) a pandemic in the first quarter of 2020.
 The pandemic and the measures to control its human impact have resulted in disruptions to economic activities and business operations.
-This has had a negative financial effect on the foundation due to the effects on the economy overall and the effects on the financial markets.
-One such negative impact was the fact that the foundation no longer received donations from the CHASE Fund.
-This however, has not affected the foundation's assessment of continuing as a going concern.
+This continues to have an impact on the foundation due to the effects on the economy overall and the effects on the financial markets.
+Management budgeted for \$62 million from donations/sponsorships in the 2022/2023 financial period and received approximately \$46 million.
+If amounts are not received for a particular project previously budgeted for, that projected is not undertaken by the foundation.
+Hence management is of the view that the foundation is adequately funded and continues to be a going concern.